AsHtrich/DAACIA1/README.txt

 	return 0;
 }

-DIJKSTRA's ALGORITHM does not work for negative weights because by definition its supposed to find the most optimal path.It does not reconsider a node once it marks it as visited even if a shorter path exists than the previous one.
+DIJKSTRA's ALGORITHM does not usually work for negative weights because by definition its supposed to find the most optimal path.It does not reconsider a node once it marks it as visited even if a shorter path exists than the previous one.
-This example cannot be worked with this algorithm just because of the presence of the negative weight.
+Because of the presence of the negative weight.